tirdadc/tirdadc.github.io/source/blog/2016-12-07-optimizing-phusion-passenger-settings.html.markdown

 ```

 for 4.x, the file needs to be named `passenger-standalone.json`.

+In this case, I'm running two applications on the same server so I could potentially adjust [PassengerMaxInstancesPerApp](https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxinstancesperapp) to control the maximum number of processes per application based on their importance.

 With this simple change, you can serve more concurrent users without any additional hardware upgrades or complex refactoring.